Relaxation time for the alignment between quark spin and angular velocity in a rotating QCD medium: Relaxation time

 We now concentrate on the computation of the relaxation time when varying the parameters involved in the calculation.
 For a direct comparison with previous results, we will use the values obtained in \cite{Ayala:2020ndx} for the initial angular velocity.

 Figure~\ref{Tau1} shows the relaxation time $\tau$ for quarks as a function of $T$.
-The calculation is performed for a collision energy $\sqrt{s_{NN}}=$ 200 GeV, that corresponds to an angular velocity $\Omega=$ 0.052 $\text{fm}^{-1}$ and chemical potentials $\mu=$ 0, 100 MeV.
+The calculation is performed for a collision energy $\sqrt{s_{NN}}=$ 200 GeV, which corresponds to an angular velocity $\Omega=$ 0.052 $\text{fm}^{-1}$ and chemical potentials $\mu=$ 0, 100 MeV.

-Figure~\ref{Tau2} shows the relaxation time $\tau$ for quarks as a function of $T$, this time for a collision energy $\sqrt{s_{NN}}=$ 10 GeV, that corresponds to a angular velocity $\Omega=$ 0.071 $\text{fm}^{-1}$ and two values of the chemical potential $\mu=$ 0, 100 MeV.
+Figure~\ref{Tau2} shows the relaxation time $\tau$ for quarks as a function of $T$, this time for a collision energy $\sqrt{s_{NN}}=$ 10 GeV, which corresponds to a angular velocity $\Omega=$ 0.071 $\text{fm}^{-1}$ and two values of the chemical potential $\mu=$ 0, 100 MeV.
 In both cases, $\tau<$ 5 fm for the considered temperature range.

-Figures~\ref{A1} and \ref{A2} show the relaxation time $\Bar{\tau}$ for anti-quarks as a function of $T$ obtained for a collision energy $\sqrt{s_{NN}}=$ 200 and 10 GeV, that correspond to a angular velocities $\Omega=$ 0.052 and 0.071 $\text{fm}^{-1}$, respectively, for chemical potentials $\mu=$ 0, 100 MeV.
-Notice that for the largest anti-quark chemical potential the relaxation times are larger.
+Figures~\ref{A1} and \ref{A2} show the relaxation time $\Bar{\tau}$ for antiquarks as a function of $T$ obtained for a collision energy $\sqrt{s_{NN}}=$ 200 and 10 GeV, which correspond to a angular velocities $\Omega=$ 0.052 and 0.071 $\text{fm}^{-1}$, respectively, for chemical potentials $\mu=$ 0, 100 MeV.
+Notice that for the largest antiquark chemical potential the relaxation times are larger.
 This behavior is opposite to that of the quarks, where the relaxation time is lower for larger quark chemical potentials.
 However, also notice that $\Bar{\tau}<$ 6 fm for the considered temperature range.

-Figure~\ref{TauEner} shows the relaxation time for quarks (top) and anti-quarks (bottom) as functions of $\sqrt{s_{NN}}$ for semi-central collisions at impact parameters $b=5$, 8 and 10 fm.
+Figure~\ref{TauEner} shows the relaxation time for quarks (top) and antiquarks (bottom) as functions of $\sqrt{s_{NN}}$ for semicentral collisions at impact parameters $b=5$, 8 and 10 fm.
 For each value of $\sqrt{s_{NN}}$, the temperature $T$ and and maximum baryon chemical potential $\mu_B=3\mu$ at freeze-out were extracted from the parametrization in Ref.~\cite{cleymans2006comparison}

 where $\mu_B$ and $\sqrt{s_{NN}}$ are given in GeV.
 Also, the values for $\Omega$ were obtained from the parametrization found in Ref.~\cite{Ayala:2020ndx}